1jour1vin

 Robert Parker - Wine Advocate

-Côtes de Provence Rosé Garrus 2023 is a true success, offering a seductive bouquet of pomegranate, spices, ripe orchard fruit and red berries, delicately framed by subtle woody nuances.
+The Côtes de Provence Rosé Garrus 2023 is a real success, offering an enticing bouquet of pomegranate, spices, ripe orchard fruits, and red berries, delicately framed by subtle woody nuances.
 Medium to full-bodied, lively and ample, it is complex and textured, with a fruity core and a touch of freshness that enhances the finish.
-This is a structured, sophisticated rosé that can age gracefully, promising to reveal more complexity over the next 4-5 years.
+This is a structured and sophisticated rosé that can age gracefully, promising to reveal more complexity over the next 4-5 years.

 Jancis Robinson